AdobeDocs/experience-manager-learn.en/help/forms/aem-forms-with-marketo/part3.md

 1. SOAP-based web services
 1. OData services

-For the integrating AEM Forms with Marketo, we will be using RESTful web services.
+For the integrating AEM Forms with Marketo, we are using RESTful web services.
 The first step in integrating is to configure a [data source.](https://helpx.adobe.com/experience-manager/6-4/forms/using/configure-data-sources.html#ConfigureRESTfulwebservices) Please use the swagger file provided as part of this tutorial.
 The following screenshot shows you the important properties that need to be specified while configuring the data source.
 ![datasource](assets/datasource.jfif)

 The "marketo.json" is the swagger file and is provided to you as part of this tutorial's assets.